VincentSheehan22/UCDPA_vincentsheehan/README.md

 #### Merging Dataframes for Further Analysis on Top 100
 In addition to the Summary report described earlier, a supplemental Bio Info report is available on NHL.com [4].
-This inlcudes biographical information of players, such as first season, height, weight, nationality.
-This provides opportunities categorical classification, more so than the mostly numeric data in the Summary report.
+This includes biographical information of players, such as first season, height, weight, and nationality.
+This provides opportunities for categorical classification, more so than the mostly numeric data in the Summary report.

-For the purpose of further analysis on highest performing player (as sorted by P, G, A), the first 100 entries of the Bio Info report is to be merged with the top 100 entries in df_nhl (representing the same group of players).
-It is left as an exercise, beyond the scope of this project, to expand this merge to all 7461 players int df_nhl dataset.
+For the purpose of further analysis on highest performing players (as sorted by P, G, A), the first 100 entries of the Bio Info report is merged with the top 100 entries in df_nhl (representing the same group of players).
+It is left as an exercise, beyond the scope of this project, to expand this merge to all 7461 players in the df_nhl dataset.
 Bio Info is collected in the same manner as the summary report, from the below URL, with particular attention payed to sorting
 method:
 https://www.nhl.com/stats/skaters?report=bios&reportType=allTime&seasonFrom=19171918&seasonTo=20212022&gameType=2&filter=gamesPlayed,gte,1&sort=points,goals,assists&page=0&pageSize=100

-The Bio Info report (first page, containing top 100 players ranked by P, G, A) is stored in the 'Raw Data Files' directory as 'Bio Info-01.xlsx'. the dataframe df_bio_top_100 is compiled from this with a call to the `get_dataset_excel()` from the `get_dataset.py` module.
-The first argument, `directory`, is the path name "./Raw Data Files/" as for the first call to generate df_nhl.
+The Bio Info report (first page, containing top 100 players ranked by P, G, A) is stored in the 'Raw Data Files' directory as 'Bio Info-01.xlsx'. the dataframe df_bio_top_100 is compiled from this with a call to the `get_dataset_excel()` function from the `get_dataset.py` module.
+The first argument, `directory`, is the path name `"./Raw Data Files/"` as for the first call to generate df_nhl.
 However, in this case the second argument, 'report', is set to 'Bio Info' to differentiate between report types.
 The default value of `report` is defined as 'Summary'.

 The new dataframe, `df_bio_top_100` is cleaned as per `df_nhl` earlier, with some notable differences: